-If you have any questions about this letter, you can contact [provide name and phone number of the nominated senior manager].
+If you have any questions about this letter, you can contact [provide name and phone number of the Director].

+Yours faithfully

-Yours faithfully General Manager
+General Manager

+Appendix G

-Appendix G Sample checklist for reviewing a decision regarding an access change/restriction The complainant has been sent a letter notifying them of the review.
-The complainant will/will not participate in the review.
+Sample checklist for reviewing a decision regarding an access change/restriction

-The complainant will/will not participate in the review. the complainant has/has not scheduled a face-to-face interview the complainant has/has not made written submissions the complainant has/has not scheduled a telephone interview I have reviewed all the information in the [case management system] from the last 12 months [or relevant period of the restriction] about the complainant's: □ contact with the office (explain form of contact) conduct during that contact (explain if conduct reasonable or unreasonable) I have spoken with the case officers who have had contact with the complainant during the last 12 months about the complainant's conduct during that period.
+The complainant has been sent a letter, or if necessary has been contacted by a more culturally and linguistically appropriate means, notifying them of the review.
+The complainant will/will not participate in the review. ☐ the complainant has/has not scheduled a face-to-face interview ☐ the complainant has/has not made written submissions ☐ the complainant has/has not scheduled a telephone interview I have reviewed all the information in the [case management system] from the last 12 months [or relevant period of the restriction] about the complainant's: - contact with the office (explain form of contact) conduct during that contact (explain if conduct reasonable or unreasonable) ] I have spoken with the case officers who have had contact with the complainant during the last 12 months about the complainant's conduct during that period.
 I have considered the arguments/statements made by the complainant, including the impact of the restrictions on them (explain complainant's position, including if their circumstances have changed etc.) Note: if the complainant is arguing that their circumstances have changed, they should be required to submit evidence to support this claim.
 I have considered whether there are other more reasonable/suitable options for managing the complainant's conduct, including those that do not involve restricting their access to Council's services (list all that apply).
-I consider that the restriction should be (explain): maintained - e.g. because the conduct has continued or is likely to continue, is disproportionate etc. \Box removed - e.g. because the complainant has complied with the restrictions etc. amended - e.g. because the complainant's circumstances have changed and the current restriction is no longer appropriate.
-I have discussed my decision with [other nominated senior officers] The complainant has been advised in writing of my decision to maintain/remove/amend the restriction and this letter has been signed by the GM.
-The [case management system] has been updated to reflect my decision.
-Date: Signature:
+I consider that the restriction should be (explain): maintained - e.g. because the conduct has continued or is likely to continue, is disproportionate etc. $\ \square$ removed - e.g. because the complainant has complied with the restrictions etc. amended - e.g. because the complainant's circumstances have changed and the current restriction is no longer appropriate.
+I have discussed my decision with [other Directors] The complainant has been advised in writing of my decision to maintain/remove/amend the restriction and this letter has been signed by the General Manager.
+The [electronic document records management system] has been updated to reflect my decision. nta.
+Signatura п с.
+Signature: